ctrl-alt-fenna/assignment-2/README.md

 * The user can view their translate history on their profile
 * The user can clear their translation history on their profile
 * The user can logout
+* The user gets redirected to /login screen once logged out
 # Screenshots?

 # Authors and Acknowledgements
 This project was created by [Linh Trieu(@linhmillion)](@linhmillion) and [Fenna Ransijn(@fransijn)](@fransijn).

 # Project Status
+* All features completed
+* Design still in progress